 - haematological toxicity [neutropenia Grade 4, febrile neutropenia (neutropenia Grade 3-4 and fever Grade 2-4), thrombocytopenia and leukopenia (Grade 4)], - non-haematological toxicity (Grade 3-4).

-Recommendations for dose modifications of cetuximab when administered in combination with CAMPTO must be followed according to the cetuximab summary of product characteristics.
+Recommendations for dose modifications of cetuximab when administered in combination with irinotecan must be followed according to the product information for this medicinal product.